BJP gearing up to win Delhi after 22 years

 On Sunday, he organised a programme at his parliamentary constituency to thank party workers.

-The Delhi BJP President exhorted party workers to visit every nook and corner of Delhi in the next six months and not only connect the people with the party's policies but also apprise them about the Central government's people-friendly schemes.
+The Delhi BJP president exhorted party workers to visit every nook and corner of Delhi in the next six months and not only connect the people with the party's policies but also apprise them about the Central government's people-friendly schemes.

 He said that Congress and Arvind Kejriwal are afraid of the public interest policies of the central government.